Home » Resources »

 - 37 states and Washington D.C. ban all cell phone use by novice or teen drivers.

-For a complete breakdown of the laws by state, check out this useful listing from the Governor’s Highway Safety Organization.
+For a complete breakdown of the laws by state, check out our progress report by state

 Consequences of Texting and Driving